intel/openikt/docker-compose/README.md

 The example update command:
 ./setup.py update --service openikt-web

-For more information, refer to: './setup.py update --help
+For more information, refer to: './setup.py update --help'

 ## Uninstall service